Apple Rose Tarts

 Thaw puff pastry according to package instructions.

-Using a mandoline, thinly slice each quarter into 1/8 inch thick slices.
-These slices should be very thin, almost translucent.
-(If you do not have a mandoline slicer, cut the apples as thin as you can and then microwave for about 30 seconds, or until soft enough to be able to roll.)
+Cut the apples into quarters and remove the seeds.
+Using a mandoline, slice each quarter into 1/8 inch thick slices.
+If you do not have a mandoline slicer, cut the apples as thin as you can and then microwave for about 30 seconds, or until soft enough to be able to roll.
+The slices should be very thin, almost translucent.

-Repeat the process with the rest of the pastry slices and with the second sheet of puff pastry.
+Repeat the process with the rest of the pastry strips.

-Place the apple roses in a silicone muffin pan.
-If using a traditional muffin pan, generously grease with coconut oil.
-(Tip: Grease the top of the muffin tin to prevent sticking when tarts puff over the top)
+Place the apple roses in a 6 cup jumbo silicone muffin pan.
+If using a tin muffin pan, grease with coconut oil.
+(Tip: Grease the top of the muffin tin to prevent sticking if the tarts puff over the top)

 Bake for 30-35 minutes, until browned.